hemanth/functional-programming-jargon/readme.md

 # Functional Programming Jargon

-> The whole idea of this repos is to try and define jargon from combinatorics and category theory jargon that are used in functional programming in a easier fashion.
+The goal of this document is to define jargon from functional programming in plain english with examples.

-*Let's try and define these with examples, this is a WIP—please feel free to send PR ;)*
+*This is a WIP—please feel free to send a PR ;)*

+> Where applicable, this document uses terms defined in the [Fantasy Land spec](https://github.com/fantasyland/fantasy-land)

 ## Arity